 - Cut out the pattern piece along the solid line.
 The base pattern is designed to be cut on the fold.
 If you prefer a full pattern, you’ll work with two pieces and use the on-the-fold arrows printed on the pattern pieces to align the sections.
 With one side facing Right side up and the other side facing Right side down, butt together (do not overlap) the two pieces.
 Tape together to create the full pattern.

 - From the fabric for the exterior front and back upper panels, pockets, and strap (natural canvas in our sample), cut the following:

 TWO 16” wide x 12” high rectangles for the main front and back panels

 THREE 7½” x 7½” squares for all pockets (two exterior and one interior)

 TWO 2½” strips to equal approximately 80” of finished length; we cut one strip WOF (width of fabric) and a second at approximately 20”

-Using the assembled base pattern as a template, round the bottom corners of each lining panel.
+Using the base pattern as a template, round the bottom corners of each Lining panel.

 THREE 7½” wide x 6½” high panels for all pocket linings (two exterior and one interior)